SoundTraxx Company History

 Tsunami2 Version 1.2 Software Update

 In October 2017, we updated the software on Tsunami2 Digital Sound Decoders to provide even more realistic features to the modeler!
-This update included new airhorns, new bell, realistic Turbine & GenSet features, and a new electronic air dryer.
+This update included new airhorns, a new bell, realistic Turbine & GenSet features, and a new electronic air dryer.

 New Sounds Announced for Tsunami2 Digital Sound Decoders

 In August 2018, our premium line of Tsunami2 Digital Sound Decoders continued to evolve.
-We added a new Tsunami2 decoder the EMD-2 which provided an additional 8 EMD prime movers to our sound library.
+We added a new Tsunami2 decoder, the EMD-2, which provided an additional 8 EMD prime movers to our sound library.
 We also updated the Tsunami2 steam decoder with 28 new whistle choices giving you a total of 90 whistles to choose from on the Tsunami2 Steam-2 Decoders.

 Introduction of Blunami Decoders